MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-automatic-log-collection.md

 # Microsoft Azure Stack automatic log collection

 Beginning with the 1906 release, Azure Stack includes an easy way for operators to upload log files for analysis by Customer Support Services.
-This helps streamline the process for troubleshooting problems.
+These improvements help streamline the process for troubleshooting problems.

-Automatic log collection is not enabled by default.
+Automatic log collection isn't enabled by default.
 Before you can enable it, you need to [configure an Azure storage account](azure-stack-storage-account.md) where the logs can be uploaded.

 ## How to collect Azure Stack logs